Click here to become a Technorama member right now: online, instant and painless.

 In 2018 we updated our rules, in support of better succession planning and smarter governance.
 If you haven't caught up, or if you're interested in how constitutions work (and who isn't??!) then read what happened, and why the default rules needed changing ...Read More

 The site is being updated all the time, but maybe we’re not fast enough for you, especially between annual events.
 If you have unanswered questions, please contact us and tell us what’s on your mind.

 It would not have been possible for an unincorporated group of enthusiasts to run effective events without organisational help.
-Technorama gratefully acknowledges support from the Community Broadcasting Foundation and the Community Broadcasting Association of Australia.
+Technorama gratefully acknowledges support from the Community Broadcasting Foundation, the Community Broadcasting Association of Australia, and the Community Media Training Organisation.
 We are deeply indebted to the hosts of past Technorama events: the South Australian Community Broadcasters Association Inc, the Community Broadcasting Association of Victoria, and Artsound in Canberra.
 Without the backing of these people, we would not be where we are today.